 One can reach the fourth state of consciousness using a simple but effective form of meditation.
 The two most common forms are TM and Japa meditation listed above.
 These processes are based on the use of specific sounds from ancient languages like Sanskrit.
 These languages are based on the energetic properties of sound.
 These sounds are often used together in what we know as Mantras.
 When the Mantra is used correctly, this sound allows the active mind to become silent.
 It allows us to quiet the mind and enter a deep state of rest while the mind remains alert but silent.

 The Benefits of Samādhi

-When you are able to combine the 4th state with the waking state, you enter another state of consciousness.
-The sixth state is Witnessing because those who achieve this state are able to observe reality from two distinct vantage points.
+When you can combine the 4th state with the waking state, you enter another state of consciousness.
+The sixth state is Witnessing because those who achieve this state can observe reality from two distinct vantage points.
 Additionally, they also report Seeing through their physical senses and at the same time viewing their bodies from above.
 Thus, one is witnessing from a separate perspective while living in the physical body.

 We didn’t skip the 5th state.
-This is another partition of consciousness that one reaches using a combination of creative visualization and sound.
+This is the Shamanic Journey.
+Michael Harner calls this partition the Shamanic State of Consciousness (SSC).
+You reach this altered state using a combination of creative visualization and sound.
 This process comes from ancient Shamanic traditions all over the world.
-The fifth state of non-ordinary consciousness is referred to as the Shamanic State of Consciousness (SSC) by Michael Harner noted anthropologist, writer, and Shaman.
 In this state, the brainwaves are also in the theta-wave area.